-Best free video calling apps 2020: Keep in touch with friends or colleagues
+Best free video calling apps 2023

 Slack

 Slack is a little different to the competition as it's more of an open platform.
 It works as a central place for communication that pulls in third-party apps to make it work.
+Slack's voice and video calling has recently received a leg-up from Amazon's Chime meeting service.

-It's meant for team communication - we use it here at Pocket-lint - and is a great way to share files (it also integrates with Google Drive or Dropbox).
-The free version enables you to make calls but only one-to-one; you need a paid subscription to call a group.
+Slack is meant for team communication - we use it here at Pocket-lint - and is a great way to share files (it also integrates with Google Drive or Dropbox).
+The free version enables you to make calls but only one-to-one; you need a paid subscription to call a group (and it's expensive).
+It's also been redesigned recently to make it easier to use.

 Another great feature of Slack is its ability to search entire conversations for certain words so finding what's been talked about is easy.
 The app is iOS and Android friendly and autocompletes friends' names making tagging them simple.